Francesco301298/portfolio_analyzer/README.md

 - **NumPy/Pandas** - Data processing
 - **SciPy** - Optimization algorithms

+## 🤝 Contributing

+This repository is public and read-only.
+Contributions are welcome via pull requests.
+Please open an issue to discuss major changes before submitting a PR.

 ## ⚠️ Disclaimer

 This tool is for **educational and informational purposes only**.
 It does not constitute financial advice.
 Always consult with a qualified financial advisor before making investment decisions.